A young woman takes a bag of purchased items from cashier at the register counter.

 Examine your monthly statements

-Another aspect of properly using a credit card is to stay aware of any fees charged, your spending limit, and your annual percentage rate.
+Another aspect of using a credit card wisely is to be aware of any fees you’re charged, your spending limit, and your annual percentage rate.
 These items can be found on your credit card statement.

 Responsibly contribute to your credit

 One important benefit of using a credit card is to add to your credit history.
-Good credit scores may be financially beneficial and may allow you to gain access to new lines of credit and the best interest rates offered.
+Good credit scores may allow you to gain access to new lines of credit and the best interest rates offered on a personal loan, auto loan, or home loan.

-Let’s review some responsible ways to use your credit card that may help contribute to your credit health.
+Let’s review some responsible ways to use your credit card that contribute to your credit health.

 Make on-time credit card payments

-Typically, the most important factor in your FICO® Credit Score3 is your payment history, and making on-time payments is essential to responsible credit card use.
+Typically, the most important factor in a good credit score is your payment history.
+Making on-time payments to your credit card account is essential to responsible credit card use.

 Many credit card issuers offer resources to keep payments top of mind.

 • Payment alerts.
 When trying to build credit, one missed payment is too many.
-You can set up a “Payment Due” alert with your issuer and be texted, or manually create your own reminder that notifies you before your bill is due each month.
+You can set up a “Payment Due” alert with your credit card issuer and be texted or emailed.
+You might also manually create your own reminder that notifies you before your bill is due each month.

 • Auto-pay.
-You can also enroll in automatic payments, which allows your issuer to automatically deduct the monthly balance from a bank account.
+You can also enroll in automatic payments, which allows your credit card company to automatically deduct the monthly balance from a linked checking or savings account.

 Avoid excessive credit card debt

 Credit cards allow you to spend money that you may not have in hand at that moment, which creates debt that you can choose to pay off partially or in full before your billing cycle due date.
-While you may want to use a credit card to pay for some smaller items in the short term, you also may want to avoid incurring large amounts of debt that can take a long time to pay off.
+While you may want to use a credit card to pay for some smaller items in the short term, you also may want to avoid incurring a large credit card balance that can take a long time to pay off.

-To avoid debt, it’s important to only spend within your means.
-It’s also critical to pay off as much of your outstanding balance as possible each month and not just make the required minimum payment.
+To avoid credit card debt, it’s important to only spend within your means.
+It’s also critical to pay off as much of your outstanding credit card balance as possible each month and not just make the required minimum payment.

 The most responsible way of using your credit card is to charge what you can afford and then pay off your balance in full and on time.
 By not carrying a balance, you not only avoid paying interest on purchases, but are using a time-tested strategy for building credit.